ossf/scorecard/docs/checks.md

 Risk: `High`  (known vulnerabilities)

-This check determines whether the project has open, unfixed vulnerabilities using the [OSV (Open Source Vulnerabilities)](https://osv.dev/) service.
+This check determines whether the project has open, unfixed vulnerabilities in it's dependencies using the [OSV (Open Source Vulnerabilities)](https://osv.dev/) service.
 An open vulnerability is readily exploited by attackers and should be fixed as soon as possible.

 **Remediation steps**
 - Fix the vulnerabilities.
 The details of each vulnerability can be found on <https://osv.dev>.
+- If you believe the vulnerability does not actually affect your project, the  vulnerability can be ignored by creating a `osv-scanner.toml` file next to the  dependency manifest (e.g. package-lock.json) and specifying the ID to ignore and reason Details on the structure of `osv-scanner.toml` can be  found on [OSV-Scanner repository](https://github.com/google/osv-scanner).

 ## Webhooks